Data Protection & Privacy

 Overview

-The Singapore Personal Data Protection Act (PDPA) is a comprehensive data protection regulation that sets out rules governing the collection, use, and disclosure of personal data by organizations in Singapore, enforced by the Personal Data Protection Commission (PDPC).
+The Singapore Personal Data Protection Act (PDPA) is a comprehensive data protection regulation that sets out rules governing the collection, use, and disclosure of personal data by organizations in Singapore to ensure the protection of individual privacy.
+The PDPA establishes mandatory baseline standards for data protection and provides individuals with rights over their personal information.

 Why it Matters